cs-parttime-2020-fall/201021-html-intro-lecture-autumn-ragland/README.md

 files.

 ### Set Up
-- copy the assignment git url
+- copy the assignment git url from github : `git clone COPIED URL`
 - clone the assignment in the `html-css-basics` directory
 - open the assignment in VSCode